 There are three types of network profiles in Windows Firewall:

-- Private – home or corporate networks
+- Private – home, SOHO, or workgroup networks;

-- Public – public networks
+- Public – public networks.

 Set-NetFirewallProfile -All -Enabled False

-Let’s change the default action for the Public profile to block all inbound connections.
+You can change the default action for the Public profile to block all inbound connections.

 Set-NetFirewallProfile –Name Public –DefaultInboundAction Block